yashsinha1611/sfdocs_Build_AI/docs/Tracing/python.md

 2. Below lines of the configuration are optional

-   We also provide the custom document type and destination index configuration for this feature.
+   We also provide the custom document type and destination index configuration for this feature in the `settings.py`.

      1. Add below line to provice destination index (Default:"log"), Applicable values(log, metric).